CapDevCostaRica/python_react_bootcamp/README.md

 ## Doing exercises

+You can now use backend/capdevcr/boilerplate folder and copy it to your sub folder to quickly have everything you need, just rename it to whatever you're working on.

+Or

 Please create a folder under contributors with your username.
 In there, you can make a new folder to create a new module, and inside that folder, create two files.

 ```